2020 Webinar: Prevention and Management of Ascites in Cirrhosis: Controversies and New Approaches

 Elizabeth Verna (Moderator)

-In addition, Dr. Verna has an active clinical research program in end-stage liver disease and liver transplantation and is the Director of Clinical Research for the Columbia University Transplant Clinical Research Center.
+Elizabeth C. Verna, MD, MS is the Frank Cardile Associate Professor of Medicine at Columbia University Irving Medical Center, where she practices as a transplant hepatologist.
+Dr. Verna has an active clinical research program in end-stage liver disease and liver transplantation and is the Director of Clinical Research for the Columbia University Transplant Clinical Research Center as well as the Director of Hepatology Research for the Division of Digestive and Liver Diseases.

 Juan G. Abraldes

-Dr. Juan G. Abraldes is a Transplant Hepatologist, Professor and Director of the Liver Unit at the University of Alberta, Edmonton, Canada.
+Juan G. Abraldes, MD is a Transplant Hepatologist, Professor and Director of the Liver Unit at the University of Alberta, Edmonton, Canada.
 He gained his MD in 1995 from the University of Santiago de Compostela, Spain, and got his Board Certificate in Gastroenterology and Hepatology at the Liver Unit, Hospital Clinic, University of Barcelona (2000).
 He did a postdoctoral training at Yale University (2003–2004).
-He was a faculty member of the Liver Unit, at Hospital Clinic Barcelona, until 2013, when he moved to the University of Alberta.

-He has published more than 200 papers on the pathophysiology, diagnosis and management of end-stage liver disease.
+He has published over 200 manuscripts on the pathophysiology, diagnosis and management of end-stage liver disease.
 He has co-authored the international Baveno guidelines for the management of portal hypertension in 2005, 2010 and 2015.
-He is the co-author of the American Association for the Liver Clinical Guidance for the management of varices and variceal bleeding in cirrhosis and was the chair of the AASLD Special Interest Group in Portal Hypertension between 2017 and 2018.
+He is the co-author of the American Association for the Liver Clinical Guidance for the management of varices and variceal bleeding in cirrhosis.
+He was the chair of the AASLD Portal Hypertension Special Interest Group from 2017-2018.

 Florence Wong, MD is a full professor at the University of Toronto and staff Hepatologist at the Toronto General Hospital, Ontario, Canada.
 She received her medical degree from the University of Melbourne, Australia and completed her postgraduate training in Australia and in Toronto, Canada.
 Apart from caring for a large population of patients with advanced liver cirrhosis, Dr. Wong has been active in research in the pathogenesis of portal hypertension, ascites formation, liver-kidney interaction, including the development of hepatorenal syndrome, and renal failure in cirrhosis for the past 28 years.
 She has received research funding from various funding agencies including the Canadian Institutes of Health Research, Canadian Liver Foundation and the National Institutes of Health.